-The Vietnamese government has recently acknowledged the need for greater public financial support of digital innovation throughout the agricultural value chain, rather than just among large-scale stakeholders.89 Public funding for agricultural research, which is administered through the Ministry of Agriculture and Rural Development and the Ministry of Science and Technology, has increased dramatically in recent years, from US\$10 million in 2000 to US\$40 million in 2012.
-Nevertheless, relative to neighboring countries and the sector's GDP share, this amount is still small.
-National investments in digital infrastructure, including servers, storage, peripherals, devices, network equipment, software, services, and network operations, are on par with global averages relative to national GDP,90 and investment levels in Internet infrastructure have been relatively stable since the early 2000s.
-Several digital innovations, such as database analytics, drones, and cloudbased systems, require substantial capital investment.
-Public financial support is needed for these technologies to reach their full potential.
+Viet Nam has recently acknowledged the increased need for greater public financial support of enabling conditions to effectively stimulate digital innovation throughout the agricultural value chain, rather than just among large-scale stakeholders.89 Public funding for agricultural research, which is administered through the Ministry of Agriculture and Rural Development and the Ministry of Science and Technology, has increased dramatically in recent years, from US\$10 million to US\$40 million between 2000 and 2012.
+Nevertheless, the total amount relative to Viet Nam's neighboring countries and the sector's GDP share remains small.
+Meanwhile, national investments in digital infrastructure, including servers, storage, peripherals, devices, network equipment, software, services, and network operations, are on par with the global averages relative to national GDP, 90 and investment levels in Internet infrastructure have been relatively stable since the early 2000s.
+Several digital innovations, such as database analytics, drones, and cloud-based systems, require substantial capital investment.
+Public financial support is needed in order for these technologies to reach their full potential.
 Specifically, financial support packages should be allocated to smaller tech providers offering comprehensive services that consolidate farm and market data and offer multi-directional communication.

 While the country is working to build international confidence in its digital economy, Viet Nam continues to censor Internet content and has not formulated comprehensive policies for protecting data or improving cybersecurity.
-Open data movements at the government level promote digital agriculture innovations,91 but current state-level data management still does not allow flow between ministries.
+Open data movements at the government level promote digital agriculture innovations, 91 but current state-level data management still does not allow flow between ministries.
 There are also no mitigation mechanisms or safety nets for producers if government service algorithm predictions were to fail.